YetiCodeCamp/cpp-for-beginners/docs/_video_pages/vbwin10.md

 </p>
 You may get one or more install device driver prompts during installation.

-I usually just check the trust software from Oracle box and click on Install.
+I usually just check the trust software from Oracle box and click on Install to avoid further prompts.

 <br/><br/><br/>
 <p align="center">